narspan/praytimes/README.md

 # praytimes
-Pray time calculation from praytimes.org
+Complete clone of pray time calculation in python from http://praytimes.org, with ultra small fix